European Market Infrastructure Regulation

-The European Market Infrastructure Regulation (EMIR) is an EU regulation aimed at reducing systemic counterparty and operational risk and thereby prevent future financial system collapses.
+The European Market Infrastructure Regulation (EMIR) is an EU regulation aimed at reducing systemic counterparty and operational risk and thereby preventing future financial system collapses.
 Its focus is regulation of over-the-counter (OTC) derivatives, central counterparties and trade repositories.
 It provides steer on reporting of derivative contracts, implementation of risk management standards and common rules for central counterparties and trade repositories.

 The regulation was initially adopted in 2012 and an amended version, the EMIR Refit regulation, was later on adopted in 2019.

 Overview

 The European Market Infrastructure Regulation (EMIR) is EU regulation for over-the-counter (OTC) derivatives, central counterparties and trade repositories.
 EMIR was introduced by the European Union (EU) as implementation of the G20 commitment to reduce systemic, counterparty and operational risk, and increase transparency in the OTC derivatives market.
 It was also designed as a preventative measure to avoid fallout during possible future financial crises similar to the collapse that followed the Lehman Brothers bankruptcy in 2008.

 It establishes common rules for central counterparties, which interpose themselves between involved parties in a contract to serve as the focal point of each trade, and trade repositories, which collect and maintain all records of trades.
 EMIR requires the reporting of all derivatives, whether OTC or exchange traded, to a trade repository.
 EMIR covers entities that qualify for derivative contracts in regards to interest rate, equity, foreign exchange, or credit and commodity derivatives.
 It also outlines three sets of obligations, including the clearing, reporting and risk mitigation of applicable products.

-EMIR's set of obligations were designed to take effect on a phased basis over a period of several years.
+EMIR's set of obligations was designed to take effect on a phased basis over a period of several years.